adjust/flutter_sdk/example/README.md

 # adjust_sdk_plugin_example

-Demonstrates how to use the adjust_sdk_plugin plugin.
+Demonstrates how to use the Adjust Flutter SDK plugin.

 ## Getting Started